-Ham Hocks and Black Eyed Peas with Cornbread are a Southern tradition on New Year's Day.
+Ham Hocks and Black Eyed Peas are a Southern tradition on New Year's Day to bring good fortune in the new year.

 Traditional Stove Top Method: